 - 1.29 Outside of news programmes, there is no Ofcom rule that prevents a politician from hosting or appearing on a television or radio programme provided they are not standing as a candidate in an election taking place, or about to take place, or are a representative of a permitted participant, as designated by the Electoral Commission, in a UK referendum4, and the programme otherwise complies with the Code.
-This means that politicians are allowed to present current affairs programmes such as audience phone-ins and discussion programmes. - 1.30 Both news programmes and current affairs programmes, and programmes which contain both types of content, must comply with all relevant rules in the Code, including the need to preserve due impartiality on matters (as well as major matters) of political or industrial controversy or current public policy.
-Sometime programmes may be on channels that also broadcast news.
-As set out in paragraph 1.10 under Rule 5.1, there are some typical factors that could lead Ofcom to classify content as news or current affairs. - 1.31 If a licensee chooses to use a politician as a presenter in a programme which includes both news and current affairs content, then the licensee must take steps to ensure that it complies with the requirements of Rule 5.3, bearing in mind the overarching standards objective that news in whatever form is presented with due impartiality.
-For the avoidance of doubt, broadcasters retain the editorial freedom to create programmes which move between non-news content and news content.
-However, if the licensee chooses to use a politician as the host of such a programme, the licensee will have to take steps so that the politician does not act as a newsreader, news interviewer or news reporter in that programme. - 1.32 What constitutes exceptional circumstances under Rule 5.3 will always depend on the particular circumstances of a case.
-Without exceptional editorial justification, it is necessary for the broadcaster to ensure that a politician does not act as a newsreader, news interviewer or news reporter. - 1.33 Relevant Ofcom audience research: Audience attitudes towards politicians presenting on TV and radio report
+This means that politicians are allowed to present current affairs programmes such as audience phone-ins and discussion programmes. - 1.30 Both news programmes and current affairs programmes, must comply with all relevant rules in the Code, including the need to preserve due impartiality on matters (as well as major matters) of political or industrial controversy or current public policy5.
+Sometimes programmes may be on channels that also broadcast news.
+As set out in paragraph 1.9 under Rule 5.1, there are some typical factors that could lead Ofcom to classify content as a news programme or a current affairs programme. - 1.31 What constitutes exceptional circumstances under Rule 5.3 will always depend on the particular circumstances of a case.
+Without exceptional editorial justification, it is necessary for the broadcaster to ensure that a politician does not act as a newsreader, news interviewer or news reporter in a news programme. - 1.32 Relevant Ofcom audience research: Audience attitudes towards politicians presenting on TV and radio report